HL7/fhir-mdi-ig/input/pagecontent/specification.md

 **Profiles defined for MDI to EDRS exchange use case:**
 * Bundle - Document MDI to EDRS
 * Composition - MDI to EDRS
-* Observation - Cause Of Death Condition
-* Observation - Condition Contributing To Death
 * List - Cause of Death Pathway
+* Observation - Cause of Death Condition
+* Observation - Condition Contributing to Death
 * Observation - Death Date
 * Observation - Death Injury/Event Occurred at Work
-* Observation - Decedent Pregnancy
 * Observation - How Death Injury Occurred
 * Observation - Manner of Death
+* Observation - Decedent Pregnancy
-* Observation - Tobacco Use Contributed To Death
+* Observation - Tobacco Use Contributed to Death

 **Profiles for forensic toxicology to MDI exchange use case:**
-* Bundle Message Toxicology To MDI
+* Bundle - Message Toxicology to MDI
+* MessageHeader - Toxicology to MDI
 * DiagnosticReport - Toxicology Lab Result to MDI
 * Specimen - Toxicology Lab
-* MessageHeader - Toxicology to MDI
-* Toxicology Lab Observation Result
+* Observation - Toxicology Lab Result

 **Extensions:**
 * Extension - Tracking Number (for MDI to EDRS exchange use case)
 * Extension – Location (for both use cases)

-**ValueSet:**
+**Value Sets:**
 * ValueSet - Contributory Tobacco Use
 * ValueSet - Date Establishment Methods
 * ValueSet - Death Pregnancy Status